Isthmus of Tehuantepec: Tehuantepec route

-Tehuantepec Railway Line
+Tehuantepec railway line

 The Tehuantepec railway (now the Ferrocarril Transístmico ("Trans-Isthmic Railroad")), is 308 km long, running from the port of Coatzacoalcos on the Gulf of Mexico to Salina Cruz in Oaxaca on the Pacific coast, with a branch of 29 km between Juile and San Juan Evangelista.
 The minimum depth at low water in both ports is 10 m (33 ft).
 An extensive system of quays and railway tracks at both terminals affords ample facilities for the expeditious handling of heavy cargoes.
 The general offices and repair shops of the original Tehuantepec Railway were located at Rincón Antonio, at the entrance to the Chivela Pass.
 At Santa Lucrecia, 175 km from Salina Cruz, connection was made with the Veracruz & Pacific Railway, 343 km to Córdoba, Veracruz, and 500 km to Mexico City.
 Those connecting lines are now owned and operated by Ferrosur, a company that also operates along the Ferroistmo-owned Tuehantepec line.

 Several proposals have been made for modernizing the inter-ocean rail connection.
 In 2019, as part of the Isthmus of Tehuantepec Development Plan, a project has been taking place since June of that year to create a communication link between the Pacific and Atlantic Oceans through the Tehuantepec Railway and the ports of Salina Cruz and Coatzacoalcos, known as the Interoceanic Corridor of the Isthmus of Tehuantepec.
 Recent reports state that this corridor will be fully operational by December 2023.